PurdueCS190-FALL2014/lab5/README.md

 2. Under the 'Debugger' menu option, enable 'Debug Mode'
 3. Hit Run

+If the DrJava on the lab machines says it cannon't find the debugger, use the DrJava from lab3, that version should find it.
+Check edit->preferences->debugger will show you if the debugger is found.

 ## Start Here ##
 Compile and run `Transformer.java`.
 You do this in DrJava, or by using the command line utilities `javac` to compile and `java` to run it.